mbta/screens/assets/src/components/dup/README.md

   ```
 - Create a zip folder containing dup-app.html, dup.css, polyfills.js, and dup.js at the top level; as well as the images directory.
 You will have a zip folder for each rotation index: dup-app-0.zip, dup-app-1.zip, dup-app-2.zip.
 For each zip you can either:
   - manually edit dup.js to set a different value for the `ROTATION_INDEX` constant, or
-  - edit the `ROTATION_INDEX` constant in rotation_index.tsx, let the JS recompile, and then copy dup.js to priv/static once again.
+  - edit the `ROTATION_INDEX` constant in rotation_index.tsx, rerun `npm --prefix assets run deploy`, and then copy dup.js to priv/static once again.

 Contents of dup-app.html:
 ```html